Tip 1: Car Gear

 My newest investment for gear is a rooftop tent for my car.
-If you’re embarking on a camping road trip a roof top tent will help eliminate a large portion of the gear you will need to pack.
+If you’re embarking on a camping road trip a rooftop tent will help eliminate a large portion of the gear you will need to pack.
 In addition, they are extremely comfortable and very easy to set up!
 Some of the tents on the market will pop up in only seconds.
-Make sure your car is compatible with a roof top tent before purchasing!!
+Make sure your car is compatible with a rooftop tent before purchasing!!
 They are definitely very heavy and will hurt your gas mileage.

 Tip 2: Fun Mind Stimulation

 Make sure to pack things that will keep the dogs entertained while driving if they aren’t sleeping.
-For me this usually means I pack some Benebones and good chews for the dogs.
+For me, this usually means I pack some Benebones and good chews for the dogs.
 The dogs absolutely love these and will keep at it for hours on end.
 This will help stimulate them mentally and hopefully get them tired again if you aren’t stopping for a while.

 Tip 3: Sneeef

 When I stop at a gas station/to let the dogs out I always let them sniff around a bit.
 It is even better if you can let them hang out on a patio with you while stopping for food.
-They will love getting the exposure to all the people walking by and all the yummy smells around.
+They will love getting exposure to all the people walking by and all the yummy smells around.
 Much like the chews this gives them some more mental stimulation for days I can’t take them on long walks or hikes.

 Tip 4: Food and Treats

 I try to pack the boys just enough food so that I can make it to my next stop without having to buy any.
 I also try not to pack too much as it can take up a lot of space.
 Treats can also take up a lot of space so I pack these into plastic baggies and try to get as much air out of those bags as possible.
-Once they food and treats are packed in bags they are all placed into a dog dedicated duffel bag so it’s nice and organized.
+Once the food and treats are packed in bags they are all placed into a dog-dedicated duffel bag so it’s nice and organized.